-The Undergraduate Research Summer Institute (URSI) at Vassar provides the opportunity for students to engage in collaborative research with faculty in a ten-week, full-time science research experience.
-Students that are selected for URSI receive a $3800 stipend and access to on-campus housing for a minimal fee.
+The Undergraduate Research Summer Institute (URSI) at Vassar provides the opportunity for students to engage in full-time, collaborative research with faculty.
 More information on URSI can be found here.

-The Ford Scholars Program provides special opportunities for students (first year, sophomores and juniors) in the humanities and social sciences to engage in collaborative scholarship with faculty.
-Projects are approximately 8-weeks long and may be conducted on campus or away depending on the project requirements.
-The student stipend for an eight-week project is $3200 (stipends for projects fewer than eight weeks will be pro-rated).
-Students are responsible for their own room and board, but campus housing is available for a minimal fee.
+The Ford Scholars Program provides special opportunities for students in the humanities and social sciences to engage in collaborative scholarship with faculty.
 More information on the Ford Scholars Program can be found here.